 St. Thomas’ continues with in-person worship on Sundays with one service each week at 10:00 a.m.
-Beginning June 20, we will no longer require pre-registration for in-person worship, and everyone will seat themselves.
+We no longer require pre-registration for in-person worship, and everyone can seat themselves.
 You will be asked to sign in for contact tracing purposes, and we ask that everyone continue to wear a mask and keep appropriate physical distance while inside the building.
 Welcome Guides will greet you as you enter and will assist with sign-in practices.
 They will continue to support maintaining safe practices, as well as usher for Communion and exiting.
 We ask that you enter through the Highland door and exit through the Winton door.
 We ask that you please not congregate inside and block the aisle as people enter and exit.

 For specific updated details about what to expect at the service, click here.